manumafe98/-One-Piece-Devil-Fruit-Finder-FastApi-MongoDb/README.md

 - `PUT /devil_fruits/<devil_fruit>`: Updates all the information of a devil fruit.
 - `PATCH /devil_fruits/<devil_fruit>`: Updates one attribute of the specified devil fruit.

-The API utilizes a Mongodb database to store the scraped data, enabling efficient retrieval of information.
-It also leverages the jsonify module to format the data and present it in a browser-friendly manner.
+The API utilizes a Mongodb database to store the scraped data, enabling efficient retrieval of information
 ## Frontend Application

 The frontend application is designed to consume the APIs `GET /devil_fruits/<devil_fruit>` endpoint.
 It features a user-friendly browser that allows users to search for devil fruits.
 When a fruit is searched, the application displays a card containing the fruit's image and its characteristics.